bjodom/idc/Readme.md

 StrictHostKeyChecking no # Frequent changes in the setup are taking place now, this will help reduce the known hosts errors.
 UserKnownHostsFile=/dev/null
 ```
-### For Intel Employees - you need PROXY setting for things to work on the VPN or in the office
+### For Intel Employees - you need PROXY settings to function from VPN or in the office

 Visit <a href="https://tinyurl.com/mw72yskf">Internal Wiki</a> for a run down of settings, which may differ based on your location.

-### For MingW64 users use below, line order matters.
+### For MingW64 users use below, line order matters.<div id='mingw64'>

 ```bash
 ProxyCommand "C:\Program Files\Git\mingw64\bin\connect.exe" -S proxy-dmz.intel.com:1080 %h %p